jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 In this Day the sun of craftsmanship shineth above the horizon of the occident and the river of arts is flowing out of the sea of that region.
 One must speak with fairness and appreciate such bounty.
 (TB TA)

+Great indeed is the claim of
+scientists and craftsmen on the peoples of the world.
+Unto this beareth witness the Mother Book on the day of His return.
+(TB TJ)

+FEAR OF GOD

+... that which guardeth and restraineth man both outwardly and inwardly hath been and still is the fear of God.
+It is man’s true protector and his spiritual guardian.
+It behoveth him to cleave tenaciously unto that which will lead to the appearance of this supreme bounty.
+(TB LD)

+O Jalíl!
+Admonish men to fear God.
+By God!
+This fear is the chief commander of the army of thy Lord.
+Its hosts are a praiseworthy character and goodly deeds.
+Through it have the cities of men’s hearts been opened throughout the ages and centuries, and the standards of ascendancy and triumph raised above all other standards.
+(TB IS)

+In this Revelation the hosts that can render it victorious are the hosts of praiseworthy deeds and upright character.
+The leader and commander of these hosts hath ever been the fear of God, a fear that encompasseth all things and reigneth over all things.
+(TB IQ)

 FRIENDSHIP